 Who is eligible?

-Students must belong to ethnic backgrounds that fit the U.S. government’s definition as being under-represented in biomedical research “including Native Hawaiians and other Pacific Islanders, Blacks and African Americans, Hispanic Americans or Latinos, American Indians and Alaska Natives; and rural; and low socio-economic groups.”
+Students must belong to ethnic backgrounds that fit the U.S. government’s definition as being under-represented in biomedical research “including Native Hawaiians and other Pacific Islanders, Blacks and African Americans, Hispanic Americans or Latinos, American Indians and Alaska Natives”; or underrepresented rural and low socio-economic groups.

 Unacceptable differences exist in health care access and treatment outcomes for certain ethnic groups, not only in Hawai’i but worldwide.
 Biomedical research can play a critical role in addressing those differences.
 The NIH and UH are trying to increase the number of scientists who are minorities, in hopes they will conduct research that address health disparities.